Barrandov Terraces: History

 After the Second World War Barrandov Terraces were nationalized by the state.
 In 1982 the popular Trilobit bar was closed.

 In 1992 the complex was returned to the Havel family, specifically to brothers Ivan and Václav, sons of Václav M. Havel.
 Ivan M. Havel transferred his share ownership to his wife Dagmar.
-After a couple of years Václav Havel transferred his ownership share to his second wife Dagmar Havlová, who in turn purchased from the wife of Ivan Havel her share for more than 20 million Czech crowns.
-The swimming pool, a property acquired from the company Vodní stavby for CZK 900 thousand in 1994 was excluded from the deal.
+After a couple of years Václav Havel transferred his ownership share to his second wife Dagmar Havlová, who in turn purchased from the wife of Ivan Havel her share for more than 20 million Czech koruna (CZK).
+The swimming pool, a property acquired from the company Vodní stavby for 900,000 CZK in 1994 was excluded from the deal.
 In October 2001 the dilapidated Trilobit bar burned down; it was at that time a refuge for a small group of homeless people.

 In August 2001 Dagmar Havlová transferred Barrandov Terraces to her company Barrandovské terasy, a.s. and two years later sold her majority stake in the company to an unknown investor.
 A project for the reconstruction of Barrandov Terraces includes a plan for construction of a hotel, which is likely to improve the profitability of the project.
-The reconstructed hotel was originally planned to have a 2014 opening but this has been put on hold as the plan is restructured due to the present financial crisis.
+The reconstructed hotel was originally planned to have a 2014 opening, but this deadline was later cancelled due to economic factors.
+Preparations for the start of reconstruction began in May 2016.